Liques/ChestProgrammingLanguage/README.md

 I'm sorry...
 For a while, it's a concept yet, I'm still building it.

 ## Where can I run this language?
-We have a prototype compiler in this repository where is possible to compile the language, but it was built only to test the language concept, a compiled version of this compiler is not available yet.
+We have a prototype "transpiler" in this repository where is possible to transform the Chest code to C#.
+There is no compiler yet.

 ## License